sap-tutorials/devtoberfest-2022/tutorials/devtoberfest2022-week-3-lcnc-spa/devtoberfest2022-week-3-lcnc-spa.md

 ### Question 3
-This questions relates to Peter McNulty's session: [Are Your Processes Performing Well?
+This question relates to Peter McNulty's session: [Are Your Processes Performing Well?
 We’ll Show You How to Check](https://groups.community.sap.com/t5/devtoberfest/are-your-processes-performing-well-we-ll-show-you-how-to-check/ec-p/8968#M26).

 ### Question 4
-The next 2 questions relates to Archana Shukla's 2 session: [Watch SAP Process Automation in Action ](https://groups.community.sap.com/t5/devtoberfest/watch-sap-process-automation-in-action/ec-p/8965#M23) and [Bring Your Process to Life with Forms and Decisions](https://groups.community.sap.com/t5/devtoberfest/bring-your-process-to-life-with-forms-and-decisions/ec-p/8966#M24).
+This question relates to Archana Shukla's 2 session: [Watch SAP Process Automation in Action ](https://groups.community.sap.com/t5/devtoberfest/watch-sap-process-automation-in-action/ec-p/8965#M23) and [Bring Your Process to Life with Forms and Decisions](https://groups.community.sap.com/t5/devtoberfest/bring-your-process-to-life-with-forms-and-decisions/ec-p/8966#M24).